axelvaldez/radical-companies/_posts/1-book2-intro/2023-07-18-radical-ownership.markdown

 <h1>Shares Tired, RADs Wired</h1>
  <p>As I mentioned, <span class='_paradigm'>Radical</span>-based companies don&rsquo;t have shares.
 Ownership is based on recognized contributions, not capital</p>
  <p>Shares are a 16<sup>th</sup> century invention that worked pretty much as <span class='_paradigm'>RAD</span>s, with one significant difference: shares are based on <em>capital</em> while <span class='_paradigm'>RAD</span>s are based on <em>recognized contributions</em>.
 But they are both ways to create something bigger than one person could.</p>
  <p>Business shares must have sounded crazy, like <span class='_paradigm'>RAD</span>s sound today.
 The clientele for shares back then already were risk takers and it was a smaller audience.
-The audience for <span class='_paradigm'>RAD</span>s is everybody who have been trained since birth to work for a wage and leave everything else to the oligarchic owners.</p>
+The audience for <span class='_paradigm'>RAD</span>s is everybody who have been trained since birth to work for a wage and leave everything else to the oligarchic owners.
+On the other hand with have more educate people who sense that the current system is not working for them.</p>

 <h1>Decentralized Ownership</h1>
- <p>Decentralized is sustainable.
-There is no </p>
+ <p>Decentralized ownership is sustainable.
+The company is not dependent on a top boss.
+It is forever flexible.</p>
+ <p>Decentralized ownership lasts&hellip; forever.
+For one, there is no issue of inheritance</p>
  <p>&nbsp;</p>

 <h1>Co-ownership is dynamic</h1>
- <p>It is based on the recognized contributions you get.</p>
- <p>&nbsp;</p>
+ <p>Say in January you make a lot of contributions that are recognized by your peers.
+Your <span class='_paradigm'>RAD</span>s go up quite a bit.
+But in February you are down to routine things.
+You get a few recognized contributions, but not many.
+Your <span class='_paradigm'>RAD</span>s go up a bit, but not much.</p>
+ <p>In March you and your team give talks about the projects you just finished and how it is going to reduce costs significantly.
+You recognized contributions go up and so do your <span class='_paradigm'>RAD</span>s.
+Then you go on vacation in April.
+Your <span class='_paradigm'>RAD</span>s stay the same but the total RADs go up (<em>e.g.</em>, more people) so your porcentage of revenue go down.</p>
+ <p>Your level of revenue ownership bobs up and down depending on 1) the contributions you make, and 2) how many of those are recognized by your peers.</p>
+ <p>The same is goinb on for every co-owner and their level of revenue ownership changes.</p>

 <h1>No Get-Rich-Quick Scheme</h1>
  <p>It is certainly not the way to accumulate more wealth than the next person.
 We are <em>not</em> competing, we are collaborating.</p>